 Research results

 The resected margins were positive or uncertain in 24 patients (53.3%).
 Of these cases, 15 and 9 were diagnosed as adenoma and adenocarcinoma, respectively.
 Local tumor recurrence was detected in 3 cases.
 All of the recurrent tumors were successfully treated with argon plasma coagulation (APC).
 There was no local or lymph node recurrence after the APC.
-The post-APC follow-up periods lasted for 57.1 to 133.8 mo.
+The post-APC follow-up periods lasted for 57.1 mo to 133.8 mo.
 No ampullary tumor-related deaths occurred in all patients.

 Research conclusions